Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Methodology

 We solve the system with multiple cylinders and planes for the least squares solution.
 The solution of $^\mathcal{F}_\mathcal{B}\mathbf{R}$ may not meet the properties of an orthonormal matrix, but can be computed to approximate a rotation matrix by minimizing the Frobenius norm of their difference~\cite{golub2012matrix}.
 An accurate initial value can be obtained from an analytical solution by using the resultant of polynomials~\cite{dong18novel}.
-With multiple pairs of cylinders and planes from both sides, we formulate an optimization problem
+With multiple pairs of cylinders and planes from both sides, we formulate an optimization problem (with the robust Huber loss $\rho$~\cite{huber1992robust} applied to the quadratic residuals)

 where $\mathbf{e}_1$, $\mathbf{e}_2$, $\mathbf{e}_3$ and $e_4$ are residuals of Eqs.~(\ref{constraint1})-(\ref{constraint3}).
 The solution is further refined using the LM method with the rotation represented by the Rodrigues' formula~\cite{rodrigues1840lois}.